Skip to content

 Overview

-Defining scopes helps researchers use a more accurate language in their reports.
-It also helps Fortworx assign the report to the right team member and improve its response regarding the severity of a report.
+Defining scopes helps researchers use more accurate language in their reports.
+It also helps Fort AI assign the report to the right team member and assess the severity of a report more accurately.

-You can define your Workspace scopes on the Scopes page under the Workspace menu.
+You can define your workspace scopes on the Scopes page under the workspace settings.
 Each scope has a few attributes:

 1. Name: The name of the scope which helps you identify it.
-“Web”, “API” or “Language Model” as good examples.
+“Web”, “API” or “Language Model” are good examples.

 2. Description: A description of the scope.
-This helps Fortworx identify the scope in a report.
+This helps Fort AI identify the scope in a report.
 Use clear and descriptive language to define the scope here.

-4. Eligible for Bounty: Are reports related to this scope eligible for your bounty program.
+4. Eligible for Bounty: Whether reports related to this scope are eligible for your bounty program.

 Best Practices in Defining Scopes